Tropical ecology: Conservation and management

 The rainforests are subjects of heightened attention due to the excessive deforestation and logging that occurs in those ecosystems.
+As well as anthropogenic disturbances such as fires, hunting and trapping of organisms that play key roles in tropical biodiversity and natural processes.
 Deforestation contributes to CO_{2} emissions, which is a cause of climate change.
+Specifically, because the microclimate is altered as a consequence to persisting carbon emissions after deforestation.
 Much of the deforestation in the tropics is the result of agricultural land use.
+Examples of this can be seen in Brazil where deforestation occurs to boast cattle ranching, 80% of deforestation can be linked to cattle ranching causing species loss.
+This indicates that tropical forest protected areas are becoming some of the last safe heavens for threatened species.
 In the 1980s, the United Nations Food and Agriculture Organization conducted a study that concluded that 15.4 million hectares (100 acres) of tropical forest was lost per year.
 In addition, 5.6 million hectares were logged each year.
 This landmark study sparked widespread interest in the tropical ecosystem, and a great number of non-profits and outspoken ecologists engaged in an extended fight to "save the rainforest" that continues today.
 This battle has manifested itself in a number of ways, one of which is the outcropping of biodiversity institutes in tropical locations dedicated to stopping the excessive deforestation of the landscape, one of the most notable of which was established in Costa Rica.
 The work of the Costa Rican National Biodiversity Institute (INBio) has served as a model for other biodiversity institutes.
 First, rainforests harbor the most alkaloid-producing plants of any biome; alkaloids are compounds that are crucial to the production of Western drugs.
 Due to the abundance of these compounds, pharmaceutical companies all over the world look to the rainforests for new medicinal treatments.
 In the early 1990s, the heads of INBio signed a deal with the pharmaceutical behemoth Merck that called for cooperation between the two entities in discovering and exploring new natural treatments in the Costa Rican rainforests.
+However, humans should tread carefully as to not cause species loss as a result of overexploitation, since human impacts have been a leading contributor to disturbances and modified land.
 Ecologists, government officials, and corporations alike praised this decision as decisive progress in an ongoing struggle to work cooperatively in utilizing tropical biodiversity while ensuring the stability of tropical ecosystems.